othmaneechc/SpeedTransformer/README.md

    ```bash
    python process_geolife.py --data-folder "Geolife Trajectories 1.3/Data" --output-file "geolife.csv"
    ```

-   Replace "/path/to/data", "/path/to/output.csv", and "/path/to/temp_folder" with your dataset path, desired output file, and a temporary folder for intermediate files.

 3. **Post-Processing**

 After preprocessing, run `extract_speed_geolife.py` to compute additional features like speed and distance: